microsoft/onnxruntime/docs/performance/mobile-performance-tuning.md

 ---
 {::options toc_levels="2" /}

 **The information on this page applies to ONNX Runtime version 1.11 and later.
-See [here](./mobile-performance-tuning-1.10-and-earlier.md) for older versions.**
+See the documentation for older versions [here](./mobile-performance-tuning-1.10-and-earlier.md).**

 # ONNX Runtime Mobile Performance Tuning